-The above outlined numbers indicate that refusal of entry decisions are mainly rendered in relation to foreign nationals who are most likely not in need of international protection and especially in the land border area.
+The figures outlined above indicate that refusal of entry decisions are mainly rendered in relation to foreign nationals who are most likely not in need of international protection and especially in the land border area.
 Those who might be in need of protection are simply subjected to pushback practices.
-However, the nationalities of people refused entry at the Belgrade airport (Syria, Afghanistan, Türkiye, Cuba, and others) give serious reasons for concern because the receiving states (mainly Türkiye, but also UAE, Lebanon or Qatar)149 cannot be as safe for refugees150 and these people are exposed to both risk of refoulement and chain-refoulement.151 The data obtained by the Mol provides several interesting and contentious details:
+However, the nationalities of people refused entry at the Belgrade airport (Syria, Afghanistan, Türkiye and others) give serious reasons for concern as several violations of refugees' rights - and more generally of fundamental rights - are reported167 in the receiving states (mainly Türkiye, but also UAE, Lebanon or Qatar).168 In particular, the persons returned to these countries are exposed to both risk of refoulement and chainrefoulement.
+169 The data obtained by the Mol provides several interesting and contentious details:

-- More than 100 stateless persons were returned to neighbouring countries, out of which 41 were returned to Hungary which does not provide access to the international protection procedure to foreigners who have not applied through the embassy procedure, 152 - 6 Syrians were refused entry and returned to Hungary, which cannot be considered as acceptable as most likely these people were automatically returned back to Serbia.153 - Afghan and Syrian nationals were returned back from Belgrade airport to Türkiye or other countries which is also contentious taking in consideration such countries' return policies to Afghanistan, but also to Syria: 154
+- ❖ A total of 126 persons of unknown nationality were returned to neighbouring countries, including from the airport and to Hungary which does not provide access to the international protection procedure to foreigners who have not applied through the embassy procedure, 170 - Afghan and Syrian nationals were returned back from Belgrade airport to Türkiye or other countries which is also contentious taking in consideration such countries' return policies to Afghanistan, but also to Syria:171 - Refusal of entry from Serbian airports for Turkish nationals, in a manner which cannot be considered as adequate due to the lack of assessments of the risks of refoulement is also worrying, especially when taking into consideration the numerous instances in which people

-None of these three countries are parties to the 1951 Refugee Convention.
-Re the UAE's treatment of Afghan refugees awaiting resettlement: BBC, UAE arbitrarily detaining 2,400 Afghan asylum seekers - report, 16 March 2023 available here and Infomigrants, Thousands of Afghans 'in limbo' in United Arab Emirates: Human Rights Watch, 15 March 2023, available here.
+167 None of these three countries are parties to the 1951 Refugee Convention.
+Regarding the UAE's treatment of Afghan refugees awaiting resettlement: BBC, UAE arbitrarily detaining 2,400 Afghan asylum seekers - report, 16 March 2023 available here and Infomigrants, Thousands of Afghans 'in limbo' in United Arab Emirates: Human Rights Watch, 15 March 2023, available here.

-Re Lebanon, see Mixed Migration Centre, Selective and Strategic indifference: Lebanon's migration and refugee landscape', 25 January 2024, available here; UNHCR, Protection Monitoring Findings - Lebanon - 4th Quarter 2023, 22 March 2024, available here; Amnesty International, Lebanon: Authorities must halt unlawful deportations of Syrian refugees, 24 April 2024, available here.
+Regarding Lebanon, see Mixed Migration Centre, Selective and Strategic indifference: Lebanon's migration and refugee landscape', 25 January 2024, available here; UNHCR, Protection Monitoring Findings - Lebanon - 4th Quarter 2023, 22 March 2024, available here; Amnesty International, Lebanon: Authorities must halt unlawful deportations of Syrian refugees, 24 April 2024, available here.

-Re Qatar, both both the situation of refugees and the overal human rights situation, especially for women, migrants and LBGTQIA+, see: US Department of State, 2023 Country Reports on Human Rights Practices: Qatar, available here; Human Rights Watch, Qatar, 2019, available here; Amnesty International, 'Qatar: 2023', available here.
+Regarding Qatar, both the situation of refugees and the overall human rights situation, especially for women, migrants and LBGTQIA+, see: US Department of State, 2023 Country Reports on Human Rights Practices: Qatar, available here; Human Rights Watch, Qatar, 2019, available here; Amnesty International, 'Qatar: 2023', available here.